meumobi/meumobi.github.io/_posts/2019-05-29-crud-ionic4-angulafire5-app.md

 ## Templates

-### items-list: add button to create item
+### item-list: add button to create item
 Before connecting our app with the firebase db we'll prepare our views to host data.
-On previous section we've created the items-list template, let's add now a fab button to add item and reach item-edit template.
+On previous section we've created the item-list template, let's add now a fab button to add item and reach item-edit template.

 ```
   <ion-fab vertical="bottom" horizontal="end" slot="fixed">